Short Answer

 Conditions Treated with Shockwave Therapy

-Shockwave therapy is effective for a wide range of chronic musculoskeletal conditions, especially those involving tendons and connective tissue:
+Shockwave therapy may be considered for a range of chronic musculoskeletal conditions, especially those involving tendons and connective tissue:

 - Plantar fasciitis and chronic heel pain